yilun-lee/pgspredictor/README.md

 - snp-id: **string**, snp identifier, *optional*, needed only when `--match-id-flag` is specified.
 Specify the column name by `--snp-id`.
 - a1: **string**, effected allele for weight.
 Specify the column name by `--a1`.
 - score-names: **float**, the weights of different algorithm.
 There can be multiple score name columns.
 You may specify them with flag like: `-n Lassosum -n LDpred2 -n CandT`.
 - freq: **float**, allele frequency. *optional* but recommended.
-Only needed when `--freq-flag` is specified.
+Only needed when `--missing-strategy` is `Freq`.
 Missing value will be filled with the corresponding frequency.
 Please noted that the frequency should belong to a1 allele in the same file.
 Specify the column name by `--freq`.

 The order of the above columns can be arbitary.
 Other columns in the tsv will be ignored without causing any problem.